nobuto-m/nobuto-m.github.io/content/post/2021/how-i-spent-the-year-end-holiday/index.md

 ## Closing

-It was somehwat productive to spend the holidays in this way.
+It was somewhat productive to spend the holidays in this way.
 I replaced Ubuntu 18.04 LTS with 20.04 LTS for the testbed machine, but didn't have time to upgrade my laptop from 20.04 to 20.10 or discontinue one 16.04 installation of a cloud instance in favor of a new instance with 20.04 already there.